genomicsITER/RSV/README.md

   </a>
 </p>

 **Figure 3**.
-Coverage for hRSV A (left) and B (right) obtained with an Illumina MiSeq2 sequencer and MiSeq Reagent Kit v2 Nano (2x150 bp) collected from nasopharyngeal swabs.
+Coverage for hRSV A (left) and B (right) obtained with an Illumina MiSeq2 sequencer and MiSeq Reagent Kit v2 Nano (2x150 bp) collected from nasopharyngeal swabs from six patients.

-A heatmap of amplicon median coverage (x) for hRSV samples classified as RSV-A and RSV-B is shown in figure 4.
+A heatmap of amplicon median coverage (x) for hRSV samples classified as RSV-A and RSV-B is shown in Figure 4.

 <p align="center">
   <a href="https://github.com/genomicsITER/RSV/blob/main/figures/RSV-A-and-B.amplicons-coverage.heatmap.png" title="Up">